This Roasted Butternut Squash and Pumpkin Soup has just the right balance of savory and sweet. Silky smooth and full of fall flavor!

 Instructions

-- Preheat oven to 375 degrees and line a baking sheet with foil.
+- Preheat oven to 375° F. and line a baking sheet with foil.

-- When the oil is hot add in the diced onion and garlic and sauté for several minutes until the onion softens.
+- Add a tablespoon of olive oil to a large pot and heat over medium-high heat.
+When the oil is hot add in the diced onion and garlic and sauté for several minutes until the onion softens.

 Spiced Pepitas